percona/pmm-doc/docs/faq.md

 !!! note

     Any alerts configured through the Grafana UI will have to be recreated due to the target dashboard id's not matching between PMM1 and PMM2.
-In this instance we recommend moving to VictoriaMetrics `vmalert` recipes in PMM2 for alerting which, for the time being, requires a separate Alertmanager instance.
+In this instance we recommend moving to Alertmanager recipes in PMM2 for alerting which, for the time being, requires a separate Alertmanager instance.
 However, we are working on integrating this natively into PMM2 Server and expect to support your existing Alertmanager rules.

 ## How to control data retention for PMM?